Thea Bowman: Thea Bowman AHANA and Intercultural Center

-Boston College instituted the Thea Bowman AHANA and Intercultural Center (African, Hispanic, Asian, Native American), which in 2015 inaugurated an annual Thea Bowman Legacy Day.
-At the inaugural event of the legacy day, the keynote speaker mentioned how Bowman had stressed the importance of education for Blacks, and how she had legitimized a distinct form of worship for Black Catholics.
+Boston College instituted the Thea Bowman AHANA and Intercultural Center (African, Hispanic, Asian, Native American).

 Sister Thea Bowman Foundation

-Shortly before her death, the Sister Thea Bowman Black Catholic Educational Foundation was established to raise scholarship money on a national scale for underserved students of color, who sought post-secondary education but did not have the means to attend – an endeavor Bowman saw as key to raising up the Black people.
+Shortly before her death, the Sister Thea Bowman Black Catholic Educational Foundation was established to raise scholarship money on a national scale for underserved students of color, who sought post-secondary education but did not have the means to attend.
 She conceived of the foundation as early as 1984 and articulated its mission for the students: "Walk with us.
 Don't walk behind us and don't walk in front of us; walk with us."
-The vision was brought to life in 1989 by founder Mary Lou Jennings under the guidance and direction of Sister Thea Bowman.
-By 2015, it had put more than 150 African American students through college.
+The vision was brought to life in 1989 by founder Mary Lou Jennings.
+By 2015, it had contributed to financing college expenses for 150 African American students.

-Cause for canonization
+Cause for beatification

-The cause for Bowman’s canonization was opened by the Diocese of Jackson in mid-2018, giving her the official designation “Servant of God”, the first of four steps toward the Church’s official recognition of a saint.
+The cause for Bowman’s beatification was opened by the Diocese of Jackson in mid-2018.
 At the United States Conference of Catholic Bishops' 2018 Fall General Assembly, the Committee on Canonical Affairs and Church Governance indicated unanimous support for the advancement of Bowman's canonization cause on the diocesan level.